Here's Where to Get Free Coffee on National Coffee Day

 Caribou Perks members can enjoy exclusive offers all week long, from discounts on drinks to double points on their accounts.

-On Friday, Sept.
-29, celebrate National Coffee Day with a medium espresso shaker for just $3.
+Today, Friday, celebrate National Coffee Day with a medium espresso shaker for just $3.
 Then on Oct.
 1, International Coffee Day, get $1 off when purchasing any size drip coffee.

 The offers will automatically be loaded onto your Caribou Perks accounts as a reward and are valid one time per day.